Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 -   **Avoid Spinning up Replacement Pods on Worker Nodes** - Kubernetes keeps all pods running on the management cluster.
 The `kubelet` process on each node retrieves information from the etcd cluster about what pods must be running.
 If a node becomes unavailable for more than five minutes, Kubernetes creates replacement pods on other management nodes.
 -   **High-Speed Network \(HSN\)** - When the management cluster is shut down the HSN is also shut down.

-An authentication token is required to access the API gateway and to use the sat command.
-See the *System Security and Authentication* and *SAT Authentication* sections in the *HPE Cray EX System Administration Guide S-8001* for more information.

 The `sat bootsys` command automates the shutdown of Ceph and the Kubernetes management cluster and performs these tasks:

 -   Stops etcd and which freezes the state of the Kubernetes cluster on each management node.